botlaram/developer/k8/k8README.md

 A Kubernetes cluster is a set of nodes that run containerized applications.
 Containerizing applications packages an app with its dependences and some necessary services.

+# Control Plane

+the control plane refers to the set of components responsible for managing and controlling the cluster's overall operation.
+It acts as the brain of the Kubernetes cluster, making decisions and maintaining the desired state of the system.

+The control plane components work together to provide key functionalities such as scheduling, scaling, maintaining cluster state, handling API requests, and ensuring the overall health and availability of the cluster.
+These components include:

+# API Server

+ The Kubernetes API server is the front-end component that exposes the Kubernetes API, which allows users and other components to interact with the cluster.
+It handles API requests, authentication, and authorization, and serves as the primary entry point for managing the cluster.

+# Scheduler

+ The scheduler is responsible for placing pods onto suitable nodes in the cluster.
+It considers factors like resource requirements, node conditions, and affinity/anti-affinity rules when making scheduling decisions.
+The scheduler ensures optimal resource allocation and even distribution of workloads across the cluster.

+# Controller Manager:

+ The controller manager runs various controllers that continuously monitor the cluster's state and take actions to maintain the desired state.
+Some of the built-in controllers include the ReplicaSet controller, Deployment controller, Service controller, and Node controller.
+Each controller is responsible for managing specific resources or aspects of the cluster.

+# etcd

+etcd is a distributed key-value store that serves as the cluster's persistent data store.
+It stores the configuration and state information of the cluster, including cluster-wide settings, object definitions, and runtime data.
+The control plane components read from and write to etcd to maintain a consistent and up-to-date view of the cluster.

+# Worker nodes

+has three components

+# kubelet

+Kubelet is an agent that runs on every worker node.
+It makes sure that containers in a pod are running and healthy.
+It communicate directly with API-server in the contrl plane.

+its Kubectl task to pull the image for the container

+# Container Runtime

+A kubelet assigned to new pod starts a container using Container Runtime Interface (CRI).
+This CRI encables the Kubelet to create containers with the engines

+Engines >  Containerd, CRI-o, Kata Containers, AWS firecracker

+# KubeProxy

+Makes sure that pods and services can communicate with other nodes
 # Nodes

 A Node is a worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster.
 Each Node is managed by the control plane.
 A Node can have multiple pods, and the Kubernetes control plane automatically handles scheduling the pods across the Nodes in the cluster.